How much should you expect to pay for a cremation service in 2024?

 So, what should you expect to pay for a cremation service in 2024?
 Are cremation prices going to go down as more funeral homes install crematories?
 A simple cremation service costs between $795 and $3,000 today.
 The disparity in this price range is largely due to which cremation service provider you select.
 All funeral homes have a basic cremation [direct cremation] on their General Price List (GPL).
 The price differs by the provider, often based on their overhead and profit margins.

-Most of the states where the cremation rate is higher have funeral service providers offering lower-cost cremation services.
+Most states with a higher cremation rate have funeral service providers offering lower-cost cremation services.
 The table below gives some examples of median direct cremation costs in January 2024 in a selection of states and cities.

 Click on the city link to call the DFS Memorials provider.